Jobs

 • Operate a string trimmer to maintain edges around farm infrastructure

-• Be on-call and do farm chores when Kelsey and Dominic are unavailable/on vacation (typically 1-2 weeks in winter and 1-2 weekends during growing season)
+• Do farm chores when Kelsey and Dominic are unavailable/on vacation (typically 1-2 weeks in winter and 1-2 weekends during growing season, scheduled in advance)

 Communication: